It is a term used to catalog babies with slightly crushed heads.

 - The skull is usually wider than usual.

-- A flat shape is created on the back of the skull and not curved.
+- A flat shape is created on the back of the head and not curved.

 - The skull develops with an elongated and narrow shape.